kitwaicloud/kitwaicloud.github.io/index.md

 For more information, contact kitwai _at_ nectec _dot_ or _dot_ th

 ## Spark Basics
-This section provides a step-by-stop from launching a cluster to training and deploying an ML model using Spark.
+This section provides a step-by-step from launching a cluster to training and deploying an ML model using Spark.
 1. [Overview](overview.md)
 2. [Login to KitWai and Import KeyPair](login/login.md)
 3. [Launch a Spark Cluster](launchcluster/launchcluster.md)